On Earth as it is in Health!

 The OntierraHealth Technology website is dedicated to gathering information on proactive health from all around the world to assist individuals in taking charge of their health.

 In 2015 we released a very simple (free) mental fitness app named MemZy.
 It is a free app for Android devices available on the Google Play Store through this link.

 Your memories are priceless because they are life itself, and keeping your memory as sharp as possible improves your quality of life.
 Have you ever watched a video or looked at a picture of yourself from years ago and could not remember the instance portrayed?
 Chances are that if you had interacted with the pictures or videos sooner your long-term memory would have been engaged.

 Play MemZy once a day and see the detailed memory of your life history improve before your eyes.
 It is a simple app with many possibilities for future additional versions as users embrace the app.
 See the Play Store link for additional user instructions.

 Where We Are Headed

 This website is dedicated to supporting our MISSION and VISION for a healthier human population anticipating a healthier aging experience.
 We will feature apps and products that we develop, as well as links to currently available health and fitness products, health technology news and trends.
 We also include links to educational material related to health and health technology.

-In 2017 we will be exploring the relationship between mindfulness of the present moment and health.
-We are looking forward to the release of the documentary “Walk With Me” on the life of Thich Nhat Hanh this year as well.
-We will also be exploring the role of machine learning and artificial intelligence in health promotion and health maintenance.
+In 2017 we explored the relationship between mindfulness of the present moment and health.
+We were looking forward to the release of the documentary “Walk With Me” on the life of Thich Nhat Hanh last year, but unfortunately the movie is not widely available.

 We were excited in 2016 about the potential for a revolution in proactive health based upon a new appreciation of human movement and its many degrees of freedom.
 We launched 2016 with a blog post entitled, “Set Your Body Free in 2016” that galvanizes this coming transformation in health.